daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 # → Sentiment: POSITIVE (98.6% confident)
 ```

 A score above 0.95 is high confidence.
-Scores between 0.50–0.75 indicate
+Scores between 0.50 and 0.75 indicate
 weaker or more ambiguous sentiment — worth flagging for human review.
 This threshold concept is frequently tested on the AIF-C01 exam.